-Yet that is the very crux of using the Goldwater Rule as an argument against survivors or others using the terms outside of a mental health professional’s office to describe destructive behavior.
-By necessity, because narcissistic abuse is a very specific form of abuse, it’s impossible to talk about without mentioning particular diagnoses and how they may apply to specific people in the victim’s lives to explain their pattern of behavior.
-This, however, is incidental.
+The labels are not meaningless.
+Narcissistic abuse is a very specific form of abuse, and it’s impossible to talk about without mentioning particular diagnoses and how they may apply to specific people in the victim’s lives to explain their pattern of behavior.

 1. Because of its nature, narcissistic abuse is hidden.

 Much of narcissistic abuse is covert.
 Its hidden nature makes it difficult to even recognize, much less point out and explain.

 It works covertly through a series of exploitive tactics that result in the victim willingly putting the abuser’s well-being above his or her own by making the victim believe that the abuser has his or her own best interest in mind and a relationship is mutually beneficial.
 The tactics perpetrated by the abusers in these situations work by eroding the victim’s identify, self-autonomy, and judgment until the partner is conditioned to take on the perspective of the abuser.

 This stealth form of abuse can at first remain hidden to the victim.
 Even after the victim becomes aware that something is wrong, using the same tactics that enabled the abuser to hide the fact that the exploitation was occurring, the abuser continues to manipulate the victim into believing the abuse is not actually abusive, that it is deserved, or that the victim is to blame for what has taken place.

 Victims of this type of abuse are psychologically shell-shocked and unable to understand what is happening to them beyond the fact that something is wrong, without the right tools to put it in perspective.

 2. Its hidden nature is a unique characteristic of this type of abuse.